-Lesson three - three-second rule
+Lesson three - four-second rule

-Teach your teen the three-second rule for the appropriate following distance when driving behind other vehicles.
-The three-second rule is an important safety measure designed to give drivers enough time to safely steer or brake to avoid problems that occur in front of them on the road.
+Teach your teen the four-second rule for the appropriate following distance when driving behind other vehicles.
+Most driving instructors now recommend up to four.

-- Start counting when the rear bumper of the vehicle in front of you passes an object. - Count "one thousand ONE, one thousand TWO, one thousand THREE." - Your front bumper should not pass that same object before you've reached "three."
+The four-second rule is an important safety measure designed to give drivers enough time to safely steer or brake to avoid problems that occur in front of them on the road.

-Have your teen practice the three-second rule at least 10-12 times, counting out loud to check whether their following distance is appropriate.
-If the road is wet, add on an additional second.
+- Start counting when the rear bumper of the vehicle in front of you passes an object. - · Count "one thousand ONE, one thousand TWO, one thousand THREE, one thousand FOUR." - Your front bumper should not pass that same object before you've reached "four." - If the road is wet, add on an additional second.
 If you drive an SUV or heavier vehicle, add an additional 1-2 seconds, as it will take your car longer to stop.
 Always err on the side of caution and allow for more space in front of you.